jraysajulga/cravatp-galaxy-docker/README.md

 ### Galaxy Workflow [⤴](#table-of-contents)

 Galaxy workflows are tailored pipelines that promote reproducibility, ease-of-use, and preservation of complex analyses.
+Two workflows, both with differing complexities, are shown below.
+The simple workflow (top left panel) was used for the paper and Docker image to redirect focus to the downstream analysis i.e., CRAVAT-P's outputs and viewer.
+A full-fledged workflow (bottom panel) is shown as an example of a highly complex workflow.

 ![viewer](./graphics/workflow.png)